drewsb/FormVault/README.md

 # FormVault
-FormVault is a Chrome extension that gives users the ability to save form templates and recover lost form data for any webpage.
+FormVault is a Chrome extension that gives users the ability to save form templates and recover lost form data from any webpage.

 Current Features
   * Automatically saves most current form data whenever the user updates the form.
 Program detects changes whenever a user alters the value in an html input or select element.